brunexgeek/alfred/README.md

 ## Publishing content

-To publish documentations use the following endpoint, served int the host and port specified in the `manager` entry of the configuration file.
+It's possible to publish content through the built-in web page `http://<host>:<port>/`, where host and port are the values specified in the `manager` entry in the configuration file.
+This address also serves the REST endpoint `http://<host>:<port>/v1/publish`.

-`POST /v1/publish`

 The endpoint uploads metadata and a file attachment to Alfred, and expects a `multipart/form-data` request with two fields:

 * **params**: JSON object containing metadata of the content being published: